agb2k/SEGP-9B/README.md

 This file contains all code used to implement the MOBILE APPLICATION PLATFORM in our project.

-All .java codes that defines operation of each Activity(Scene layout) can be found in the repository under:
+- All .java codes that defines operation of each Activity(Scene layout) can be found in the repository under:
   *SEGP-9B/app/src/main/java/medPal/App/xxx.java*

-All .xml code that defines layout of each Activity can be found in the repository under:
+- All .xml code that defines layout of each Activity can be found in the repository under:
   *SEGP-9B/app/src/main/res/layout/xxx.xml*

-AndoidManifest.xml that defines the flow of application can be found in:
+- AndroidManifest.xml that defines the flow of application can be found in:
   *SEGP-9B/app/src/AndroidManifest.xml*

 # Guideline on running the app with Android Studio
 1. Download all the code from this repositiory